gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

-When the Association is in DTLS chunk PROTECTED state and the SCTP assocation is in ESTABLISHED or any of the states that can be reached after ESTABLISHED state, in-band key management are RECOMMENDED to use SCTP Data chunk with dedicated PPID, those chunks will be sent and received unencrypted.
+When the Association is in DTLS chunk PROTECTED state and the SCTP assocation is in ESTABLISHED or any of the states that can be reached after ESTABLISHED state, in-band key management are RECOMMENDED to use SCTP Data chunk with dedicated PPID value = 4242, those chunks SHALL be sent and received using DTLS Chunks with the current CID.

+The use of plain DATA chunk with PPID value = 4242 before the association reaches the PROTECTED state cannot be avoided as no valid DTLS CID exist until that state.
+Further in-band key management SHALL not use plain DATA chunks as this would allow attackers to inject overlapping DATA chunks with protected and impact the content of the SACK block.
+Based on that, as soon as the initiator or responder independently enter PROTECTED state, they will silently discard any plain chunks.
+Plain chunks that were sent but not received yet will also be discarded as the SCTP protocol does guarantee the needed retransmissions.

 ## Consideration on T-valid {#t-valid-considerations}